Confluence Logo

 Confluence Emblem

-A font resembling Niveau Grotesk Regular by HVD Fonts is used for the textual part of the Confluence emblem.
+A font resembling Niveau Grotesk Regular by HVD Fonts is used for the text in the Confluence emblem.
 The letters are maximally rounded, smooth, and soft, creating a favorable impression.
 However, they also have angles that balance the excessive roundness.
 They evoke a sense of strength, dynamism, and decisiveness.

 Confluence Symbol